scrapli/scrapli_netconf/docs/api_docs/driver/sync_driver.md

             source: configuration source to get; typically one of running|startup|candidate
             filters: string or list of strings of filters to apply to configuration
             filter_type: type of filter; subtree|xpath
+            default_type: string of with-default mode to apply when retrieving configuration

         Returns:
             NetconfResponse: scrapli_netconf NetconfResponse object